 Polled Loop Systems: (sequence of all activities)

-A polled loop program is just a gigantic loop that endlessly reads inputs and takes some action based upon inputs.
+A polled loop program is just a gigantic loop that endlessly reads inputs and takes some action based on inputs.
 It executes code sequentially, so no other operation can be performed.
 Therefore, only a single task exists that runs infinitely.
-No inter-task communication or scheduling needed.
+No inter-task communication or scheduling is needed.

 Polled loops are a fantastic solution for some systems.
-Like high-speed data channel, especially when events occur at widely spaced intervals and the processor is dedicated to handling the data channel.
+Like high-speed data channels, especially when events occur at widely spaced intervals and the processor is dedicated to handling the data channel.

 Interrupt Driven System